ibm-cloud-architecture/faststart2020-platform/labs/ExploringOpenShift4.2Lab.md

 ## Step 6 - Explore OpenShift Application Deployment tools

-Now that you already understand how to deploy application to OpenShift, be aware that what you just did in the previous exercises are applicable to any Kubernetes environment, not just to OpenShift.
+Now that you already understand how to deploy applications to OpenShift, be aware that what you just did in the previous exercises is applicable to any Kubernetes environment, not just to OpenShift.
-Lets try working with some OpenShift specific resources.
-Those are the BuildConfig and the DeploymentConfig.
+Now let's try working with some OpenShift specific resources.
+These resources are the **BuildConfig** and the **DeploymentConfig**.
-The BuildConfig allows OpenShift to detect changes on the source application and build the container image for deployment.
+The BuildConfig allows OpenShift to detect changes in the source application and automatically build the container image for deployment.
-This feature is called Source2Image (S2I).
-The image is then packaged into a DeploymentConfig, which essentially a Deployment with additional capabilities.
+This feature is called **Source2Image (S2I)**.
+The container image from the BuildConfig is packaged into a DeploymentConfig, which is essentially a deployment with additional capabilities.

-In the previous exercises, a separate YAML definitions are needed to just deploy an existing image in Dockerhub.
-So lets perform a new application creation directly from a GIThub repository.
+In the previous exercises, a separate YAML definition is needed to just deploy an existing image from Dockerhub.
+So let's perform a new application creation directly from a github repository using the Source2Image capability.

-1. From the command line, run the following command:
+1. From the command line, run the following command, substituting your user name at the end:

 	```
 	oc new-app --code=https://github.com/gangchen03/wild-west-kubernetes.git --name=wildwest-s2i --env "K8S_NAMESPACE=wild-west-userXX"